 (d) Visible to the front, in an area designated by the operator.

-(7) Buses shall be marked with reflectorized material as follows: All reflectorized material shall be a retro reflective material which meets Federal Motor Vehicle Safety Standards for marking of emergency exits.
+(7) Buses shall be marked with reflectorized material as follows: All reflectorized material shall be a tetro reflective material which meets FMVSS 517.217 for marking of emergency exits.
 In addition:

 (a) All reflective material shall be able to retain at least fifty per cent of the reflective values for a minimum of seven years.

-(c) Reflective yellow material two inches in width (± one quarter inch) shall be applied to both corners of the rear of the bus and extend from the bumper vertically up to the top of the rear windows.
+(c) Reflective yellow material two inches in width (plus/minus one forth inch) shall be applied to both corners of the rear of the bus and extend from the bumper vertically up to the top of the rear windows.

 (d) All emergency doors and windows shall be outlined in yellow only.
-Emergency roof exits shall be outline in either red, yellow or white around the outside perimeter with reflective material as required by Federal Motor Vehicle Safety Standard 571.217.
+Emergency roof exits shall be outlined in either red, yellow or white around the outside perimeter with reflective material as required by FMVSS571.217.

-(e) Both sides of the bus body shall be marked with retro reflective national school bus yellow material, extending the length of the body (passenger area) and located (vertically) below the window line.
-This marking shall be at least one and three quarter inch in width and run parallel with the rub rails.
-This material may be placed as a background for the required name of the school district, company name operating the bus or private school name.
+(e) Both sides of the bus body shall be marked with retro reflective national school bus yellow material, extending the length of the body (passenger area) and located at approximately the floor line.
+This marking shall be two inches in width and run parallel with the rub rails.

 (f) Three seven by fourteen-inch wide pieces of white to white-silver in color reflective material shall be applied to the front and rear of the bus to accommodate the state identification and local bus numbers as follows: